abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/xgboost-on-axion/deploy-xgboost-inference-api.md

 * Exposed the API externally
 * Accessed the API using the VM public IP
 * Performed inference using REST API requests
+* Validated real-time predictions using Flask and XGBoost